How to Make Your Own Props in DAZ Studio

 There are a lot of options when combining primitives, and fine tuning them can get pretty complex.
 While most of us would prefer to use custom made props for our scenes, sometimes we just can’t afford them, or one doesn’t exist the way we want it to.
 Therefore primitives are a cheap alternative.

 Once finished you can merge your new prop with an existing scene.
 For my final scene I put the staff in Victoria’s hand.
 To accomplish this you must click and drag the base prop (our cylinder which contains all the other props) and drop it onto Victoria’s right or left hand under the “Scene” tab (just like we did when we locked the primitives together).
-This will lock the prop in place so you can change your character’s possess, but the staff always stays in place.
+This will lock the prop in place so you can change your character’s poses, but the staff always stays in place.
 You might have to adjust the rotation of the staff so that it looks like Victoria is holding it.
-I then took the render into photoshop, added some glow and adjusted the color balance.
+I then took the render into Photoshop, added some glow and adjusted the color balance.
 It’s not the greatest picture ever made, but considering the prop was made from almost nothing, it has far reaching potential.